mknxdev/jperf/README.md

 })
 ```

-All configuration options are described below.
+All available configuration options are described below.

 ### autorun